 Ok, there are some hurdles to scale, but in the end, Amazon KDP ads, for all their failings are a good investment.
 So long as you are very, very, very, and, I mean very damn patient.

 And also, if you don’t have a book cover that could have the potential to offend the sensitivity of the trainee nuns at Amazon Ads.

-Yes, oh my god I’m banned, because my cover has a gun on it because it is a murder mystery!
+Yes, oh dear I’m banned because my cover has a gun on it because it is a murder mystery!
 Amazon KDP Ads.
 Duh.
 Dumb.
 Idiotic!
 Sure, but very worthwhile.